Chaosmose/PdSSync/README.md

 ## Synchronization process synopsis ##

-With 1 master client (Objc), 1 sync service(php), and n slaves clients(Objc)
+With 1 Source client (Objc), 1 sync service(php), and n Destination clients(Objc)

-1. Master -> downloads the **hashMap** (if there is no hasMap the delta will be the current local)
+1. Source -> downloads the **hashMap** (if there is no hasMap the delta will be the current local)
-2. Master -> proceed to **DeltaPathMap** creation and command provisionning
+2. Source -> proceed to **DeltaPathMap** creation and command provisionning
-3. Master -> uploads files with a .upload prefix to the service
+3. Source -> uploads files with a .upload prefix to the service
-4. Master -> uploads the hasMap of the current root folder and finalize the transaction (un prefix the files, and call the sanitizing procedure =  removal of orpheans, **Optionaly** the synch server can send a push notification to the slave clients to force the step 5)
+4. Source -> uploads the hasMap of the current root folder and finalize the transaction (un prefix the files, and call the sanitizing procedure =  removal of orpheans, **Optionaly** the synch server can send a push notification to the slave clients to force the step 5)
-5. Slave -> downloads the current **hashMap**
+5. Destination -> downloads the current **hashMap**
-6. Slave -> proceed to **DeltaPathMap** creation and command provisionning
+6. Destination -> proceed to **DeltaPathMap** creation and command provisionning
-7. Slave -> downloads the files (on any missing file the task list is interrupted, the local hash map is recomputed and we step back to 5)
+7. Destination -> downloads the files (on any missing file the task list is interrupted, the local hash map is recomputed and we step back to 5)
-8. Slave -> on completion the synchronization is finalized.
+8. Destination -> on completion the synchronization is finalized.
 (We redownload the **hashmap** and compare to conclude if stepping back to 5 is required.)

 ## Objective C ##